-In [5], two extra weak notions of fairness conditions are presented.
-The weak forms of fairness do not insist that particular steps occur infinitely often in Ebut only that the configurations that would result from those steps occur infinitely often.
-The relationship between these four kinds of fairness conditions are discussed thoroughly in [5].
+In Ref.
+[10], two extra weak notions of fairness conditions are presented.
+The weak forms of fairness do not insist that particular steps occur infinitely often in E but only that the configurations that would result from those steps occur infinitely often.
+The relationship between these four kinds of fairness conditions are discussed thoroughly in Ref.
+[10].

-As discussed before, in the area of formal verification, fairness is typically needed to prove liveness properties.
+As discussed before, in the area of formal verification. fairness is typically needed to prove liveness properties.
 It is concerned with a fair resolution of non-determinism, i.e., fairness conditions are used to rule out some unrealistic runs due to non-determinism.
 Usually, in formal verification a strong fairness condition states that if an activity is infinitely often enabled then it has to be executed infinitely often.
-This can be mapped into the population protocol model as the global and local fairness above, depending that the activity is either one step or one action.
+This can be mapped into the population protocol model as global fairness and local fairness above, depending that the activity is either one step or one action.
 There is another notion of weak fairness in verification, stating that if an activity is continuously often enabled (no temporary disabling) then it has to be executed infinitely often.
+This notion of weak fairness is strictly weaker than those fairness conditions mentioned in Ref.
+[10].

-Weak fairness For every action $\sigma$ , if there exists i and for all j > i, $\sigma$ is always enabled at $(C_j, \alpha_j)$ in E, then there exist $C, \alpha, C'$ such that $(C, \alpha) \xrightarrow{\sigma} C'$ occurs infinitely often.
+Definition 2.3 (Weak fairness) For every action σ , if there exists i and for all j > i, σ is always enabled at (C_j, α_j) in E, then there exist C, α , C' such that $(C, \alpha) \xrightarrow{\sigma} C'$ occurs infinitely often.